xupenggoing/RNA_seq_pipeline/README.md

 nohup fastqc G2_Rep3_R1.fastq &
 nohup fastqc G2_Rep3_R2.fastq &
 ```
+After the QC, we will get two files, one ended up with .html and the other with .zip.
+For .html files, you can transfer them to your laptop and open them with your web browser.
 For the interpretation of QC reports, you can refer to the following materials.

 Chinese version: https://blog.csdn.net/weixin_43569478/article/details/108079243

 English version: https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.html

 ### 2.2 Trimming
+When trimming your data, you need to figure: 1) whether your data is paired reads, it's easy to confrim; 2) which sequencing machine you used for sequencing.
 ```
 module load Trim_Galore/0.6.6-GCCcore-10.2.0-Python-3.8.6
 nohup trim_galore --paired --illumina G1_Rep1_R1.fastq G1_Rep1_R2.fastq &